gustavosoares/CloudstackAutoScaleInteractive/README.md

 Script Setup
 --------

-You need create the properties file to setup script with parameters to access cloudstack api and to define zone to auto scale
+You need to create the properties file to setup script with parameters to access cloudstack api and to define zone to auto scale

 ```
 $ touch properties